Test Your Water for These Four Important Things

 If your pH level is too high, it reduces the effectiveness of your free chlorine.
 In this case, your pool becomes unsafe to swim in.
 You will also find that swimmers experience skin and eye irritation and cloudy water.

-If your pH level is too low, you can still irritate skin and eyes.
+If your pH level is too low, you can still irritate your skin and eyes.
 A low pH level will also damage your pool equipment with metal parts such as your ladders and pool heater.

 Making matters worse, if your total alkalinity and calcium hardness levels are also elevated like your pH levels leads to scale on most of the parts of your pool.